Steveiwonder/DataMasker/README.md

 * `InMemoryFake` - is there only for the examples
 * `SqlServer` - can pull and push data to SQL Server

-There is some additional configuration required when using  `SqlServer`, on the `dataSource` object a dynamic `config` property is available, you'll need to supply the name, server, userName & password for the connection
+There is some additional configuration required when using  `SqlServer`, on the `dataSource` object a dynamic `config` property is available, you'll need to supply the name, server, userName & password for the connection or a connection string.

+*N.B. if the "connectionString" value is set name, server, userName & password will be ignored*
 ```json
 {
   "dataSource":{